-How do I sell a business without using a broker?
+How do I sell a business without using a business broker?

 A friend of mine wants to sell his small Japanese restaurant, however, he doesn't have the money to hire a business broker.
 How does one sell a business, and what is the process of selling a business?